mpv-player/mpv/DOCS/man/options.rst

         ``rpi`` always uses the hardware overlay renderer, even with ``--vo=gpu``.

-        ``cuda`` should be safe, but it has been reported to corrupt the timestamps causing glitched, flashing frames on some files.
+        ``cuda`` should usually be safe, but depending on how a file/stream has been mixed, it has been reported to corrupt the timestamps causing glitched, flashing frames.
 It can also sometimes cause massive framedrops for unknown reasons.
-Caution is advised.
+Caution is advised, and ``nvdec`` should always be preferred.

         ``crystalhd`` is not safe.
 It always converts to 4:2:2 YUV, which may be lossy, depending on how chroma sub-sampling is done during